Rockingham County, New Hampshire

-Rockingham County is a county in the U.S. state of New Hampshire.
-At the 2020 census, the population was 314,176, making it New Hampshire's second-most populous county.
+Rockingham County is the easternmost county in the U.S. state of New Hampshire.
+As of the 2020 census, the population was 314,176, making it New Hampshire's second-most populous county.
 The county seat is Brentwood.
 Rockingham County is part of the Boston-Cambridge-Newton, MA-NH Metropolitan Statistical Area and the greater Boston-Worcester-Providence, MA-RI-NH-CT Combined Statistical Area.
 Per the 2020 census, it was New Hampshire's fastest growing county from 2010 to 2020.

-As of 2014-2018 estimates from the American Community Survey, Rockingham County was the 4th wealthiest county in New England, with a median household income of $90,429.
+As of 2014–2018 estimates from the American Community Survey, Rockingham County was the fourth- wealthiest county in New England, with a median household income of $90,429.

 History

 The area that today is Rockingham County was first settled by Europeans moving north from the Plymouth Colony in Massachusetts as early as 1623.
 The government was linked tightly with Massachusetts until New Hampshire became a separate colony in 1679, but counties were not introduced until 1769.

 Rockingham was identified in 1769 as one of five original counties for the colony.
-It is named for Charles Watson-Wentworth, 2nd Marquess of Rockingham, who had been Prime Minister from 1765 to 1766.
+It is named for Charles Watson-Wentworth, 2nd Marquess of Rockingham, who had been Prime Minister of the UK from 1765 to 1766.
 The county was organized in 1771, with its county seat at Exeter.
-In 1823, a portion of Hillsborough Country became part of the formation of Merrimack County.
+In 1823, certain townships from northwestern Rockingham (and some northern townships from Hillsborough County) became part of the formation of Merrimack County.
 In 1844, its area was further reduced by the formation of Belknap County to the northwest.
 In 1997, the county court facilities were moved to Brentwood, a rural town adjacent to Exeter.